Perceptron

 Supoose the training dataset is linear separatable, the goal of perceptron is to find a hyperplane which can separate positive samples form negative ones.
 The risk function is sum of distance from each misclassified sample to the hyperplane.

-Distance from point
+Distance from point to hyper plane is

-is the l2 norm of
+is the l2 norm of .

 For each misclassified sample ,